Oncogenicity

 Tier II: Variants of potential clinical

-significance - constitutes other aberrations linked to
+significance — aberrations linked to predictive, prognostic, or

-predictive, prognostic, or diagnostic biomarkers in the CIViC database and the Cancer
+diagnostic biomarkers in the CIViC

-Biomarkers Database that are either
+Biomarkers Database (and optionally OncoKB) that show either

 -